barbraparrish120/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
 Focusing on optimization before the code is fully functional and tested can lead to unnecessary complexity, bugs, and wasted time.
 It's better to write clear, maintainable code first and optimize later if and when performance becomes an issue.

+# 2023-12-18
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to stay flexible and adaptable, as you may encounter unforeseen challenges or changes in priorities.
+Use version control and documentation to keep track of your code and ensure that others can understand and maintain it.
+Don't be afraid to ask for help or advice from others, especially from more experienced developers.
+Finally, always keep learning and improving your skills, because the world of programming is constantly evolving.